 Changing objects without committing is not a database-related action, as changes are applied on the device or in the browser.

-The previous section stated that nanoflows perform best in online applications when no database-related actions are used, and these are generally the best cases.
-However, nanoflows that contain at most one database-related action can also still perform well.
+Although nanoflows perform best in online applications when no database-related actions are used, and these are generally the best cases, nanoflows that contain at most one database-related action can also still perform well.
 Because such nanoflows only require one network call, they perform as well as a microflow.
 An example of such a use case is performing validation logic on an object and committing the object in the same nanoflow.

 3 Differences from Microflows

-There are four main differences between nanoflows and microflows:
+There are five main differences between nanoflows and microflows:

 - When a nanoflow steps through its actions, client actions are directly executed.
 For example, an open page action immediately opens a page instead of at the end of the nanoflow.
 This is different from client actions in a microflow, which only run when the client receives the result from the microflow.